Savage (video game): Reception

 Nick Bruty spoke on the reception of the game stating "The reviews definitely seemed positive, but sales-wise I don't think it did that well.
-I hated the marketing campaign - the print ads, They had this weedy little school kid becoming Savage, and I think they really just focused on the game itself.
-So there was this big thing 'Savage' - a colour, full-on, Conan-on-steroids game, and then we got this weedy, black and white advert.
+I hated the marketing campaign - the print ads, They had this weedy little school kid becoming Savage, and I think they really should've just focused on the game itself.
+So there was this big thing, 'Savage' - a colour, full-on, Conan-on-steroids game, and then we got this weedy, black and white advert.
 Everything about it sucked the life out of me."

 Your Sinclair awarded the game 9 out of 10, praising the detailed and colourful graphics achieved with the Spectrum.

 The Commodore 64/128 version of the game was reviewed in 1990 in Dragon #155 by Hartley, Patricia, and Kirk Lesser in "The Role of Computers" column.
 The reviewers gave the game 4 out of 5 stars.
 The reviewers complimented the game, stating, "Savage is one of the best C64/128 arcade games we’ve played lately.
 Especially of note is the game's music, which is of extraordinarily high quality.
 The graphic sprites are well designed, and play is fast."
 They concluded the review by saying, "Yes, Savage is savage—on both your joystick palm and fire-button finger.
 If you aren’t quick, you’re dead. [...]
 Savage is a very good arcade/fantasy game and is well named!"